Incense In The Wind

 The scent on the burn is woody and natural.
 It burns evenly and slowly, and gently informs the room with its clean, woody scent.
 This is a decent quality incense - solid, traditional, and without frills.
 It's calming and reassuring and comforting, with a refined and gentle sense of cleansing.
 It gives a long burn which leaves a gentle and pleasing aroma.
 Decent stuff.

 Incensum have some curious opinions on halmaddi, the tree resin popular in the West as an incense ingredient.
 They feel that moist incenses are due to the presence of halmaddi (this has not been my experience - my own experience is that flora/fluxo incenses tend to be the ones that are moist, and that is due to heavy use of fragrant oils - essential or "agarbatti oil" (which is usually diethyl phthalate) rather than the use of halmaddi, and that most incenses I have had which have prominently used halmaddi, have been dry).
 They also feel that moist incense attracts mould.
-Mould on incense is uncommon, but can occur, and is more due to storage than the possibility that an ingredient is attracting moisture.
-Dry organic ingredients, such as are present in masala, Tibetan, and Japanese incense, can become mouldy if poorly packed and/or allowed to come into contact with moisture, and then left.
-A wet masala such as a fluxo which contains a fair degree of essential oils (with or without halmaddi) is less likely to become mouldy as the oil would protect the ingredients.
-Mould is more likely to occur on poorly packed Tibetan incense.
+My understanding is this does happen in India, but I have no experience of it happening in the UK.
+I suppose it depends on storage and weather conditions.
 Their final comment is one I do agree with, that incense with halmaddi can become "corrupted" by the halmaddi, so that the halmaddi aroma dominates.
-Indeed, from my research, the use of halmaddi as a plasticiser to strengthen and prolong the scent decreased over time because of problems with aroma dominance, and that it was replaced with DEP, which has a volatility but does not have a scent.
-However, use of halmaddi as a fragrant ingredient is increasing because of its popularity in the West.
+Indeed, from my research, the use of halmaddi as afixative to strengthen and prolong the scent decreased over time because of problems with aroma dominance, and that it was replaced with other fixatives.

 Date: Oct 2022 Score: 32